Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Introduction

-DP is one of the most widely used privacy preserving methods with strong guarantee~\cite{dp-def}, whose basic idea is to introduce a controlled-level of noises to the query results to perturb the consequence of comparing two adjacency dataset~\cite{dp-proof}.
-The advantages of DP lie in that it can be easily implemented and has a solid theoretical guarantee.
-It has been proven that introducing noises that follow the specific Laplacian or Gaussian distributions can achieve the designated-level privacy protection according to the Laplacian or Gaussian mechanism \cite{dp-proof}.
-Such a property means that the DP mechanism has robustness against any post-processing and would never be compromised by any algorithms \cite{dp-book}.
-In the graph learning domain, there are numerous perspectives to implement DP, such as node privacy, edge privacy, out-link privacy, and partition privacy \cite{dp-challenge}.
-Among these methods, edge privacy provides meaningful privacy protection and is extensively utilized in many real-world applications \cite{dp-survey}.
+DP is one of the most widely used privacy-preserving methods with a strong guarantee~\cite{dp-def}.
+The basic idea of DP is to introduce a controlled level of noise into the query results to perturb the consequences of comparing two adjacent datasets~\cite{dp-proof}.
+The advantages of DP lie in its ease of practical implementation and its solid theoretical guarantee.
+It has been proven that the introduction of noise that follows specific Laplacian or Gaussian distributions can achieve privacy protection at a designated level in accordance with the Laplacian or Gaussian mechanism \cite{dp-proof}.
+This property means that the DP mechanism is robust against any postprocessing and can never be compromised by any algorithms \cite{dp-book}.
+In the graph learning domain, there are numerous perspectives from which DP can be implemented, such as node privacy, edge privacy, out-link privacy, and partition privacy \cite{dp-challenge}.
+Among these, edge privacy provides meaningful privacy protection and is extensively utilized in many real-world graph learning applications \cite{dp-survey}.